dthinley/template_company/README.md

-# template_company
+### One page Business Template

-One page responsive template built using HTML, CSS, jquery and Bootstrap
+The template is build with HTML5/CSS3 and bootstrap and is precisely mobile friendly and exactly adaptable with modern devices like desktop, tablet, Iphone, Ipad, Blackberry, smartphone, feature phone, Android phone and many more.